MicrosoftDocs/cpp-docs/docs/porting/porting-to-the-universal-windows-platform-cpp.md

  If you have a classic desktop Win32 DLL and you want to call it from a UWP application, you can do that as well.
 Using such procedures, you can create a UWP user interface layer for an existing classic Windows desktop C++ application, or your cross-platform standard C++ code.
 See [How to: Use Existing C++ Code in a Universal Windows Platform App](../porting/how-to-use-existing-cpp-code-in-a-universal-windows-platform-app.md).

 ##  <a name="BK_81StoreApp"></a> Porting a Windows 8.1 Store App to the UWP
  If you have a Windows 8.1 Store App, you can use this procedure to get it working on the UWP and any device that runs Windows 10.
-It's a good idea to first build the project with [!INCLUDE[vs_dev14](../ide/includes/vs_dev14_md.md)] as a Windows 8.1 project, to first eliminate any issues that arise from changes in the compiler and libraries.
+It's a good idea to first build the project with Visual Studio 2017 as a Windows 8.1 project, to first eliminate any issues that arise from changes in the compiler and libraries.
 Once you've done that, there are two ways to convert this to a Windows 10 UWP project.
 The easiest way (as explained in the following procedure) is to create a Universal Windows project, and copy your existing code into it.
 If you were using a Universal project for Windows 8.1 desktop and Windows 8.1 Phone, your project will start with two different layouts in XAML but end with a single dynamic layout that adjusts to the display size.

 #### To port a Windows 8.1 Store App to the UWP

-1. If you have not already done so, open your Windows 8.1 App project in [!INCLUDE[vs_dev14](../ide/includes/vs_dev14_md.md)], and follow the instructions to upgrade the project file.
+1. If you have not already done so, open your Windows 8.1 App project in Visual Studio 2017, and follow the instructions to upgrade the project file.

      You need to have installed the Windows 8.1 Tools in Visual Studio setup.
-If you don't have those tools installed, start Visual Studio setup from the Programs and Features window, choose [!INCLUDE[vs_dev14](../ide/includes/vs_dev14_md.md)], and in the setup window, choose **Modify**.
+If you don't have those tools installed, start Visual Studio setup from the Programs and Features window, choose Visual Studio 2017, and in the setup window, choose **Modify**.
 Locate Windows 8.1 Tools, make sure it is selected, and choose OK.

-2. Open the Project Properties window, and under C++, General, set the Platform Toolset to v140, the build tools for [!INCLUDE[vs_dev14](../ide/includes/vs_dev14_md.md)].
+2. Open the Project Properties window, and under C++, General, set the Platform Toolset to v141, the build tools for Visual Studio 2017.

 3. Build the project as a Windows 8.1 project, and address any build errors.
 Any errors at this stage are probably due to breaking changes in the build tools and libraries.
 See [Visual C++ change history 2003 - 2015](../porting/visual-cpp-change-history-2003-2015.md) for a detailed explanation of the changes that might affect your code.